Laguerre-Gaussian pulses for spin-polarized ion beam acceleration: Particle-in-cell simulations

 The prevalent structures in density and electromagnetic fields after approx. 470 fs is shown for the simulation with $a_0 = 50$ in Fig. \ref{fig:mechanism}.
 The electron and ion density [subplots (a) and (b)] exhibit the typical central filament, which -- in the case of the ions -- is highly polarized (c).
 The longitudinal sheath field visible in (d) accelerates the ions to high energies [cf. the phase space in (e)].
 The magnetic vortex structure is indicated by the component $B_z$ in (f).

 The data from the parameter scan are displayed in Tab. \ref{tab:short}.
 As expected, the maximum ion energy rises with increased $a_0$, e.g. from 91.5 MeV at $a_0 = 20$ to approx. 365.8 MeV for $a_0 = 50$.
 The corresponding energy spectra are shown in Fig. \ref{fig:energy_short}.
-No distinct mono-energetic features are observed for these laser and target parameters.
+No distinct mono-energetic features are observed for the laser and target parameters considered here.

 The polarization per energy bin is calculated as $P = \sqrt{P_x^2 + P_y^2 + P_z^2}$, where $P_j = \sum_i s_{i,j} / N$ is the average over the spin components of the $N$-particle ensemble in the spatial direction $j \in \lbrace x,y,z\rbrace$.
 The results are shown in Fig. \ref{fig:pol}.
 As for previous studies, the degree of polarization decreases for higher intensities since the precession frequency of spin is $|\Omegab| \propto \mathrm{max}\lbrace |\Eb|, |\Bb| \rbrace$.
-Throughout the intensity scan, polarization remains at a level $> 90\%$, which is significantly higher than what was observed in MVA with Gaussian pulses \cite{Jin2020, Reichwein2022}.
-Notably, the polarization for $a_0 = 40$ and $a_0 = 50$ is comparable, which can be attributed to the fact that the target (density) is not matched to the different intensities but is kept fixed throughout our scan.
+Throughout the intensity scan, polarization remains at a level $> 90\%$, which is significantly higher than what was observed in MVA with Gaussian pulses.\cite{Jin2020, Reichwein2022} Notably, the polarization for $a_0 = 40$ and $a_0 = 50$ is comparable, which can be attributed to the fact that the target (density) is not matched to the different intensities but is kept fixed throughout our scan.

-The angular spectra in Fig. \ref{fig:angular} show that for the case of $a_0 = 50$ fewer ions are forward-accelerated compared to $a_0 = 20$ which, again, is due to the absence of any target parameter matching (see also the discussion in section \ref{sec:discussion}).
+The angular spectra in Fig. \ref{fig:angular} show that for the case of $a_0 = 50$ fewer ions are forward-accelerated as compared to $a_0 = 20$ which, again, is due to the absence of any target parameter matching (see also the discussion in section \ref{sec:discussion}).
 Changing the laser and target parameters further away from ``optimal MVA conditions'' would start to introduce stronger contributions of other acceleration mechanisms: e.g., in the case of the experimental study on polarized Helium-3 at PHELIX \cite{Zheng2024}, the longer, low-density target as well as the longer, weaker laser pulse led to the dominance of Coulomb explosion in $\pm 90^\circ$ rather than forward acceleration.